 For any Med Spa, goals may be generic across the entire site, like a phone number or lead form, but can also be specific to which links they are clicking for Facials, Hair Removal, or other procedures.
-The funnels and interest can be quantified on your website with this data set up properly.
+The funnels and interest can be quantified on your website with this data if it is set up properly.

 As noted above, integrating with Adwords is extremely helpful to pass data easily from your accounts.
 There are minor discrepancies at times with reporting between the two, but still worthwhile as it visually illustrates tracking.
-You may read the instructions for that on Google support page.
+You may read the instructions for that on the Google support page.

-For Med Spa Marketing, inbound traffic creates a lot of frequently asked questions or helping users navigate your website.
+For Med Spa Marketing, inbound traffic creates a lot of frequently asked questions or helps users navigate your website.
 As such, all these tutorials over the phone may potentially be inflating your website traffic.
-To bring a more realistic picture to your reporting we need to filter your office IP address.
+To bring a more realistic picture to your reporting we need to filter out your office IP address.

 Within the same filter view, you may also exclude certain subdomains, if you use them for specific admin areas.
-Use the drop downs to select your intent and push save.
+Use the drop-downs to select your intent and push save.

 Filters like these do not take up a lot of time, but going forward, gives a true sense of your sessions.
 A session is the number of visits by users.

-These minimum filters ensure a more accurate reporting.
+These minimum filters ensure more accurate reporting.
 However, you can continue to filter specific things out, but also filter so you may see different types of traffic.

 Understanding the next layer, which is segmentation, is the more granular view of your tracking data.
 These segments are often subcategorized into Geo, Channels, Desktop vs. Mobile, and Time of Day.
 The segmented areas allow you to utilize your data for content on the website, email campaigns, and ongoing copy.

 Be conscious that knowing what location the traffic is coming from, does not mean you are defined by it either.
 You can influence location rankings by creating content to attract that area.
 You may be in a large metro area, and influence rankings by creating blog posts or pages dedicated to a certain subset, neighborhood, or area.
-Also be sure to use jargon or nicknames of areas if those are popularly used in your region.
+Also, be sure to use jargon or nicknames of areas if those are popularly used in your region.

 Med Spas have unique characteristics in how they want to rank.
-So many variables are important factors for the potential client: doctor credibility, website ease of use, education in the procedure, service itself, location or distance of clinic, as well as overall practice reviews and word of mouth endorsements.
+So many variables are important factors for the potential client: doctor credibility, website ease of use, education in the procedure, services offered, location or distance of clinic, as well as overall practice reviews and word of mouth endorsements.
 In order to make a game plan on what to rank for it is important to assess where your practice stands today on all the above lists.